- 1 Anvil Hotel, Jackson, WY

 - 9 Farmer’s Daughter Hotel, Los Angeles, CA

-9 Reinvented Motels We Love
+9 Reinvented Motels in America We Love

 Forget everything you think you know about motels.
 Far from dingy or outdated, these high-design beauts give traditional hotels a run for their money.
 From bucolic upstate New York to post-card perfect Malibu, these are the motels we're checking into next.